JuliaPOMDP/POMDPs.jl/docs/src/POMDPTools/policies.md

 ValuePolicy
 ```

-## Dict Policy
+## Value Dict Policy
-`DictPolicy` holds a dict of values, key is state-action tuple, and chooses the action with the highest value at the given state.
+`ValueDictPolicy` holds a dict of values, key is state-action tuple, and chooses the action with the highest value at the given state.
 It allows you to write solvers without enumerating state and action spaces, but you need add `Base.isequal()` and `Base.hash()` for state and action type.

 ```@docs
-DictPolicy
+ValueDictPolicy
 ```

 ## Exploration Policies